Motivation

 Some Code to Download Whole Webpages

-I prefer to download whole webpages and extract data from them later.
+I prefer to download whole web pages and extract data from them later.
 Why?
-Because comapnies oftentimes aren’t super happy about you scraping their data, and you have to be carefull about how your traffic looks as you surf pages.
+Because companies oftentimes aren’t super happy about you scraping their data, and you have to be careful about how your traffic looks as you surf pages.
 Manners are important!
 Extracting data from HTML is a messy process that requires development, and you don’t want to risk having to rerun your scraper because you forgot to write the Beautiful Soup code to extract a product’s rating, for example.
 A script to traverse and download Zappos review pages is below.

 from bs4 import BeautifulSoup